littlebizzy/slickstack/docs/installation.md

 24.04
 ```

+Ubuntu 26.04 is not yet supported by the current installer or module templates.
+Do not run the bootstrap installer on Ubuntu 26.04 until version-specific support has been added and tested.

 New installations should normally use Ubuntu 24.04 LTS, which is the current module baseline.
+Ubuntu 20.04 and 18.04 are legacy choices that require Ubuntu Pro or ESM for continued Ubuntu package maintenance.

 SlickStack expects: